Steve Corica: A-League Men

 On 16 May 2018, following Graham Arnold's appointment by the Australian national team, Corica was appointed the Head Coach of Sydney FC's senior team.

-His first season coaching the Sydney FC club was a success, with Sydney FC winning the 2019 A-League Grand Final.
+His first season coaching the Sydney FC club was a success, with Sydney FC narrowly missing out on winning the league, however would go on to beat Premiers Perth Glory in the 2019 A-League Grand Final.
 During that match, Corica was given a yellow card due to arguing with the referee.